 A. This question requires a two-part answer:

 A. Voluntary benefits are also extended to dependents under the age of 26.
-Though voluntary insurance is not major medical coverage and does not meet the definition of minimum essential coverage under the ACA, these benefits pay cash to help cover bills and out-of-pocket costs not covered by major medical insurance.
+Though voluntary insurance is not major medical coverage and does not meet the definition of minimum essential coverage under the ACA, these policies pay cash to help cover bills and out-of-pocket costs that may not be covered by major medical insurance.

 Regardless of your major medical coverage, voluntary insurance benefits help pay for costs such as deductibles and copays, mortgage and rent payments, groceries and other costs that add up when you are sick or injured.
 Learn more about voluntary insurance at Aflac.com.